Lassie

 For travel with a dog or cat to a country outside the EU, the following applies:

 • You usually need to bring both a passport and an animal health certificate issued by a veterinarian.
+You must also have a valid rabies vaccination, microchip identification and a pet passport.
 It is important that you check what applies to the specific country you are visiting.

 • To get information about what exactly applies to the country you are going to visit, you can turn to the veterinary authorities or the embassy in the country you are going to travel to get the right information.